Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-A team of researchers secured a National Cancer Institute grant to determine modifiable determinants of disparities.
-“We wanted to take a practical approach, not just documenting disparities but finding actionable ways to do something about them,” says Hamlet Gasoyan, PhD, study co-author and an investigator at Cleveland Clinic Center for Value-Based Care Research.
+A team of researchers secured a National Cancer Institute grant to determine modifiable factors that influence time to treatment.
+“We wanted to find actionable ways to support prompt initiation of therapy,” says Hamlet Gasoyan, PhD, study co-author and an investigator at Cleveland Clinic Center for Value-Based Care Research.

 The study included a retrospective analysis of 720 adult patients newly diagnosed with multiple myeloma between January 1, 2017 and December 31, 2021.
 The study examined the time it took to fill an oral antimyeloma treatment (excluding corticosteroids) from the date of diagnosis.
-Researchers also looked at factors such as age of diagnosis, race, gender, type of insurance and whether the diagnosis occurred during an inpatient admission.
+Researchers also looked at factors such as age of diagnosis, type of insurance, and whether the diagnosis occurred during an inpatient admission.

 During the study follow-up, 543 patients filled a prescription for an oral antimyeloma medication other than corticosteroids.
 Among those, the median time to initial prescription fill was 28 days.
 For a quarter of patients, the time to treatment with immunomodulatory drugs was ≥2 months.
-After controlling for relevant socio-demographic and clinical variables, researchers found there remained notable disparities in time to treatment among Black patients, patients who were older at the time of their diagnosis as well as patients who were first diagnosed while in the hospital.
+Researchers also found there were notable differences in time-to-treatment among Black patients, patients who were older at the time of their diagnosis as well as patients who were first diagnosed while in the hospital.

 • High medication costs.
 The most commonly prescribed oral antimyeloma medication is lenalidomide, which can cost upwards of $18,000 for a 21-day supply.
 Even the generic version costs around $13,000 a month.
-“There are barriers that unfortunately can’t be broken down until the cost of these medications is significantly less,” says study co-author Jason Valent, MD, who is a hematologist and director of the Multiple Myeloma team at Cleveland Clinic Cancer Institute.
+“There are barriers that unfortunately can’t be broken down until the cost of these medications is significantly less,” says Jason Valent, MD, study co-author, a hematologist and director of the Multiple Myeloma team at Cleveland Clinic Cancer Institute.

 Even for patients with private insurance, they may still be responsible for a sizeable portion of the cost of the medication.
 For example, in 2018, the median out-of-pocket cost during the first year after myeloma diagnosis was $3,711 for privately insured patients and up to $5,623 for patients with high-deductible health plans.